 Mr Burgess is a graduate of Manchester University, where he achieved First Class Honours in Computer Science.

-Edward Jones has a background in parsing techniques and supports Embecosm’s work on runtime libraries, LLVM toolchains and testing.
+Ed Jones has a background in parsing techniques and supports Embecosm’s work on runtime libraries, LLVM toolchains and testing.

-Mr Jones is a graduate of the University of Kent where he achieved first class honours in Computer Science.
+Mr Jones is a graduate of the University of Kent where he achieved First Class Honours in Computer Science.